WELCOME TO THE AFL-CIO

 RICHARD L. TRUMKA

-The BIT’s investments have helped to generate more than 80 million union construction hours since the Fund’s inception.
+The BIT’s investments have helped to generate millions of union construction work hours since the Fund’s inception.

-As Trustee to the BIT and subject to the Trustee’s authority to delegate its authority under the Trust Agreement, PNC Bank is responsible for all aspects of the management and administration of the BIT, including the selection of investments.
+The BIT is a bank collective trust for which PNC Bank, National Association (PNC Bank) is the trustee.
+PNC Bank is responsible for all aspects of the management and administration of the Trust, including the selection of investments.
 PNC Bank has retained PNC Realty Investors, Inc. (PRI) to provide real estate investment advisory and management services for the BIT.
 PNC Bank has established the BIT Investment Committee to manage the BIT.
-As of the March 31, 2020, the voting members of the BIT Investment Committee are primarily senior officers of PNC Bank and its affiliates.
+As of June 30, 2020, the voting members of the BIT Investment Committee are primarily senior officers of PNC Bank and its affiliates.

 PNC Bank, National Association (PNC Bank)